CopilotC-Nvim/CopilotChat.nvim/README.md

   },

-  show_help = true, -- Shows help message as virtual lines when waiting for user input highlight_selection = true, -- Highlight selection highlight_headers = true, -- Highlight headers in chat, disable if using markdown renderers (like render-markdown.nvim) references_display = 'virtual', -- 'virtual', 'write', Display references in chat as virtual text or write to buffer auto_follow_cursor = true, -- Auto-follow cursor in chat auto_insert_mode = false, -- Automatically enter insert mode when opening window and on new prompt insert_at_end = false, -- Move cursor to end of buffer when inserting text
+  show_help = true, -- Shows help message as virtual lines when waiting for user input show_folds = true, -- Shows folds for sections in chat highlight_selection = true, -- Highlight selection highlight_headers = true, -- Highlight headers in chat, disable if using markdown renderers (like render-markdown.nvim) auto_follow_cursor = true, -- Auto-follow cursor in chat auto_insert_mode = false, -- Automatically enter insert mode when opening window and on new prompt insert_at_end = false, -- Move cursor to end of buffer when inserting text